sammcj/ender-configs/ender-5-s1/CANBUS/README.md

 > "V1.2 compared with v1.1: only the IO of hotend is changed from PA2 to PB13"

 ### Flashing EBB36

+Easiest to flash via USB (jumper, then press and hold boot while pressing reset)

 ```shell
 systemctl stop klipper klipper-mcu